kishor-kashid/ClipForge/clipforge_ai_features_tasks.md

 **Features**:
 1. **Auto Transcription** - Generate transcripts from video audio using Whisper API
-2. **Smart Trim Suggestions** - Analyze transcripts to suggest optimal trim points (silence, filler words, highlights)
+2. **Highlights Detection** - Analyze transcripts to find and suggest the best highlight segments of the video

 **Dependencies**: OpenAI API key required, OpenAI Node.js SDK